DFE-Digital/bat-design-history/app/glossary.md

 English Baccalaureate (EBacc)
 : A combination of subjects (the ‘core’ subjects, academically) that pupils can study at GCSE level.
 The EBacc is not a qualification in itself.
 The government assesses school performance based on how well pupils perform in the EBacc subjects.
 It’s also used as something of a marketing device - pupils are encouraged to choose these subjects.

+English as a foreign language
+: Used to describe the use of English by people whose first language or languages are not English.
+The teaching of this is a specialism sometimes described as ‘teaching English as a foreign language’ (TEFL).
+The use of English as a foreign language can be assessed through formal assessments such the ‘International English Language Testing System’ (IELTS) and ‘Test of English as a Foreign Language’ (TOEFL).

 Early years initial teacher training (EYITT)
 : The equivalent to ITT but specifically for teaching 0 to 5 year olds.